ashwin-ramachandran/mpi-barnes-hut/README.md

 # Solving an N-body problem using the Barnes-Hut algorithm & MPI

 The code in this repository solves an N-body problem using the Barnes-Hut algorithm.
-It deal with dynamic changing data as the bodies move during the simulation.
+It deals with dynamic and changing data as the bodies move during the simulation.

 ## Background